sjadams5331/MedNet-Enterprise-Lab/01-MedNet-ActiveDirectory/README.md

 - Domain join successful for all servers and workstations
 - LDAPS connectivity confirmed from all Linux-based service VMs on port 636
-- GPOs applying correctly — verified via `gpresult /r` on workstations
+- GPOs applying correctly, verified via `gpresult /r` on workstations
 - Service accounts authenticating successfully from osTicket, Zabbix, and Wazuh
 - Audit events generating in Security event log and appearing in Wazuh

 ---

-## Documentation
+## Related Documents

 | Document | Description |
 |---|---|